ThePowerOfSwift/Ultimate-AdBlock/README.md

 - Never make a network connection
 - Never send (anonymous) usage statistics
-- Block most advertisements and trackers
+- Block most advertisements, trackers & social services
 - Don't slow down the page

 The extensions never makes any network connection.
 The only way to update the filters is to update the extension itself, and that's fine.